 - Note: 1.
 If the pin-shared pin functions have multiple outputs, the desired pin-shared function is determined by the corresponding software control bits. - 2.
-The OCDSDA and OCDSCK pins are supplied for the OCDS dedicated pins.
-It should be noted that the OCDS EV chip BX6XV003(Flash type) can be selected by the configuration options for BX68R003(OTP type) or BX66R003(OTP type) device. - 3.
-For the less pin count package types there will be unbounded pins which should be properly configured to avoid unwanted power consumption resulting from floating input conditions.
+The OCDSDA and OCDSCK pins are supplied for the OCDS dedicated pins and only available for the BX66V004 device (Flash type) which is the OCDS EV chip for the BX66R004 device (OTP type). - 3.
+For less pin-count package types there will be unbonded pins which should be properly configured to avoid unwanted current consumption resulting from floating input conditions.
 Refer to the "Standby Current Considerations" and "Input/Output Ports" sections. - 4.
-The VPP pin is the OTP programming pin and only available for the BX66R003 or BX68R003 device.
+The VPP pin is the High Voltage input for OTP programming and only available for the BX66R004 device.